 DENVER — The COVID-19 vaccine has arrived in Colorado and vaccinations are well underway.

-We've received dozens of questions about the vaccine from viewers and are answering them all below.
+We've received dozens of questions about the vaccine from viewers — including where, when and how to get it — and are answering them all below.

 In early December, Colorado Gov. Jared Polis, along with state health officials, joined Anne Trujillo in a Denver7 COVID-19 Town Hall to answer your questions.
 Watch the town hall below:

 The governor also joined Denver7's Russell Haythorn on Dec.
-31 to further discuss modifications made to the vaccine distribution plan on Wednesday.
+31 to further discuss modifications made to the vaccine distribution plan.

 While the U.S. is still early in the inoculation process, we're doing our best to provide the latest, accurate information about the vaccine and this story will be updated regularly.
 Do you have a question about the COVID-19 vaccine that you don't see answered here?
 Send it to email@example.com or call 303-832-0676.